citusdata/pg_shard-old/README.md

 ### Table Sharding

-Now, let's log into the master node and first create the extension:
+Now, let's log into the master node and create the extension:

 ```sql
 CREATE EXTENSION pg_shard;